jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 ## Changes from 01 to 02

-* Added message digest to help detect any tampering with an RPKI profile object in the field.
+* Generate a message digest that covers an entire RDAP object.
 (Feedback from Job Snijders during IETF 122 SIDROPS presentation.)

 {backmatter}